 - Increased intestinal permeability (10) due to overgrowth syndromes or intestinal dysbiosis

 You will notice that many of these sources of flare-ups can also be potential triggers of the autoimmune disease itself.

 This makes sense because you can trigger Hashimoto's with emotional stress and then make the disease worse by introducing another trigger/flare up source.

 For these reasons I always recommend that patients take a comprehensive approach to managing their Hashimoto's to eliminate increased risk for making their disease worse.

 If you focus on and treat multiple problems at once then your results will be better and you will have less risk for a flare-up.

 Recap + Final thoughts

-Hashimoto's disease should be differentiated from other causes of hypothyroidism because of the inflammatory and autoimmune component that accompany it.
+Hashimoto's disease should be differentiated from other causes of hypothyroidism because of the inflammatory and autoimmune component that accompanies it.

-Addressing both of these components is required for optimal treatment.
+Addressing both of these components are required for optimal treatment.